OpenVAA/voting-advice-application/docs/troubleshooting.md

 [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"  # This loads nvm bash_completion
 ```

-## Docker error: No space left on device
+## Docker: ’No space left on device’ error

 If Docker produces an error akin to `Error response from daemon [...] no space left on device`
 running `docker system prune` may help.